-In order to compare the satellite-retrieved XCO2 and XCH4 data products with model simulations and for inverse modelling of surface fluxes (see, e.g., /Bergamaschi el al., 2007/) the altitude sensitivity of the satellite retrievals has to be taken into account.
+In order to compare the satellite-retrieved XCO2 and XCH4 data products with model simulations and for inverse modelling of surface fluxes (see, e.g., Bergamaschi el al., 2007) the altitude sensitivity of the satellite retrievals has to be taken into account.
 Information on the altitude sensitivity is provided by the satellite XCO2 and XCH4 averaging kernels and corresponding CO2 and CH4 a priori vertical profiles.

-Also for validation purposes the averaging kernels have to be considered, see, e.g., /Wunch et al., 2010, 2011/, /Dils et al., 2013/ and TCCON website (in particular https://tccon-wiki.caltech.edu/Network Policy/Data Use Policy/Auxiliary Data).
+Also for validation purposes the averaging kernels have to be considered, see, e.g., Wunch et al., 2010, 2011, Dils et al., 2013.